MAIR — International Relations

 Grade Level Description

-9–10 Distinction Outstanding; excellent understanding of issues and methodologies; original, independent thinking; rigorous argument with wide range of sources; at 10, could not be bettered at MA level
+9–10 Distinction Outstanding work with excellent understanding of issues and methodologies, original independent thinking, and a rigorous argument using a wide range of sources.
+At 10, the thesis could not be bettered at MA level

-8–8.9 Merit Excellent understanding; independent thought; strong, well-organized argument using wide range of sources
+8–8.9 Merit Excellent understanding, independent thought, and a strong, well-organized argument using a wide range of sources

-7–7.9 Merit Good to very good; most but not necessarily all of the above
+7–7.9 Merit Good to very good work, meeting most but not necessarily all of the above

-6–6.9 Pass Satisfactory understanding; reasonable and reasonably well-organized argument with standard range of sources; some shortcomings but no fundamental errors
+6–6.9 Pass Satisfactory understanding and a reasonable, reasonably well-organized argument using a standard range of sources.
+Some shortcomings, but no fundamental errors

-5.1–5.9 The faculty does not issue grades in this range
+5.1–5.9 No grade issued The faculty does not issue grades in this range

-3–5.0 Fail Inadequate understanding; substantial omissions or irrelevant material; poorly conceived
+3–5.0 Fail Inadequate understanding, substantial omissions, irrelevant material, or a poorly conceived argument

 2–2.9 Fail An attempt to answer, but without significant grasp of material or appropriate skills